What does 2023 hold in store for you?

 You’re looking to make changes, to get out there and stir things up, to make good things happen in your life.
 You’re likely looking at the year ahead with healthy exhilaration.

 Capitalize on these feelings of renaissance by getting serious about your overseas goals.
-Even if you don’t intend to move overseas in 2020, it’s never too early to start making a serious plan and chipping away at your live-overseas agenda.
+Even if you don’t intend to move overseas in 2023, it’s never too early to start making a serious plan and chipping away at your New Life Overseas agenda.

 Let’s take a step back and look at some of the big checklist items you should think about in setting yourself up for a life abroad…